jsdw/jsdw.github.io/content/posts/rust-asyncawait-preview/index.md

 };
 ```

 This returns a `Future<Output=Result<u8,tokio::io::Error>>` just like our Future implementation above.
 We also use `?` to bail out early if `read_async` returns with an error.
-It's great that these things play nice together like this.
+It's great to see that async/await plays well with existing operators and control flow like this.

 ## Writing new style streams to work with old-style AsyncReaders